-In order to commercialize KIMMTRAK, we must continue to build our sales, marketing, distribution, managerial and other non-technical capabilities.
-As of December 31, 2021, we have over 20 sales and market access employees in the United States.
+In order to continue our commercialization of KIMMTRAK, we must continue to build our sales, marketing, distribution, managerial and other non-technical capabilities.
 We currently have limited resources compared to some of our competitors, and the continued development of our own commercial organization to market our medicines and any additional medicines we may acquire will be expensive and time-consuming.
 We also cannot be certain that we will be able to continue to successfully develop this capability.

 In addition, none of the members of our sales force have promoted any medicine for the treatment of mUM prior to the launch of KIMMTRAK.
 We are required to expend significant time and resources to train our sales force to be credible and able to educate physicians on the benefits of prescribing and pharmacists dispensing KIMMTRAK.
-In addition, we must train our sales force to ensure that a consistent and appropriate message about KIMMTRAK is being delivered to our potential customers.
+Furthermore, we must train our sales force to ensure that a consistent and appropriate message about KIMMTRAK is being delivered to our potential customers.
 We may experience turnover of the sales representatives that we hired or will hire, requiring us to train new sales representatives.
 If we are unable to effectively train our sales force and equip them with effective materials, including medical and sales literature to help them inform and educate physicians about the benefits of KIMMTRAK and their proper administration and label indication, as well as our patient assistance programs, our efforts to successfully commercialize KIMMTRAK could be put in jeopardy, which could have a material adverse effect on our financial condition, share price and operations.